paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-011-estate-tax.md

 Amendment by Pub.
 L. 107–147 effective as if included in the provisions of the Economic Growth and Tax Relief Reconciliation Act of 2001, Pub.
 L. 107–16, to which such amendment relates, see section 411(x) of Pub.
 L. 107–147, set out as a note under [section 25B of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-25b).

 #### Effective Date of 2001 Amendment
 Amendment by Pub.
 L. 107–16 applicable to estates of decedents dying, and generation-skipping transfers, after Dec.
 31, 2004, see section 532(d) of Pub.
-L. 107–16, set out as a note under [section 2011 of this title](./chapter-011-estate-tax.md#section-2011).
+L. 107–16, set out as a note under [section 2012 of this title](./chapter-011-estate-tax.md#section-2012).

+#### Effective Date of 1976 Amendment
+Amendment by section 1902(a)(12)(C) of Pub.
+L. 94–455 applicable to estates of decedents dying after Oct.
+4, 1976, see section 1902(c)(1) of Pub.
+L. 94–455, set out as a note under [section 2012 of this title](./chapter-011-estate-tax.md#section-2012).

 <a id="section-2031"></a>